CNAG-Biomedical-Informatics/convert-pheno/docs/README.md

 </div>

 !!!
 Bug "Disclaimer"
-    This software is still in development (**beta**) phase.
-Further testing and refinement are required before it can be considered fully operational.
+    This software is fully functional but still in **beta**, with ongoing improvements based on feedback from its use in several European-funded projects.

 This [documentation](https://cnag-biomedical-informatics.github.io/convert-pheno) provides instructions and guidelines for installing and using a software tool specifically designed for converting standard phenotypic data models.
 It includes detailed explanations and instructions to ensure that the software is implemented properly and functions optimally.